SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 #### 20. In a scenario where there is a Service with an open incident (Status - Degraded), and a Service Under Maintenance, what will the Status Page Header read?

 In such a scenario, the Degraded Status will always take precendence over Under Maintenance Status.
 The Status Page Header will read - Degraded.

+#### 21. Will the subscriber receive an email notification when a Service Maintenance is scheduled?

+Yes, the subscriber will be sent an email notifying them when a Service Maintenance is scheduled.

+#### 22. Will the subscriber receive an email notification when a Service Maintenance window commences?

+No, the subscriber will not be sent an email notifying them of the Service Maintenance commencement.

+#### 23. Will the subscriber receive an email notification when a Service Maintenance window is edited?

+No, the subscriber will not be sent an email notifying them of any edits in the the Service Maintenance window.